Routers that can help you share

 And/or to find out about a

-free program for Windows 7 to share any
+free program for Windows 7 and above to share any

 incoming internet connection with other computers, please